isomerpages/mlaw-corp/news/speeches/_posts/2026-09-18-post-Closing Remarks by Senior Parliamentary Secretary for Law and Social and Family Development Eric.md

 ---
-title: Closing Remarks by Senior Parliamentary Secretary for Law and Social and Family Development Eric
+title: Closing Remarks by Senior Parliamentary Secretary for Law and Social and Family Development Eric Chua at the Law Society of Singapore Family Conference 2026
-permalink: /closing-remarks-by-senior-parliamentary-secretary-for-law-and-social-and-family-development-eric/
+permalink: /closing-remarks-by-senior-parliamentary-secretary-for-law-and-social-and-family-development-eric-chua-law-society-of-singapore-family-conference-2026/
 date: 2026-09-18
 layout: post
 description: ""